Key Takeaways:

 2. Speed up claims

 Insurance companies often stall when fault isn’t obvious.
-If you submit footage showing exactly how the crash happened—and that the other driver was clearly at fault—they’re more likely to move quickly and settle the claim.
+If you submit footage showing exactly how the crash happened and clearly shows fault, insurance companies are more likely to settle quickly.

 3. Supports injury claims